JeanMarcGoepfert/search/README.md

 ### Trade Offs

-_Simplicity for Speed_
+**Simplicity for Speed**

 A more straightforward approach to the data layer would have been to simply filter through the entire dataset every time a user does a search.
 I opted away from this as I don't believe this would scale well from a performance point of view as the dataset grows larger.

-_Memory for Speed_
+**Memory for Speed**

 This approach not only stores all the original datasets in memory, but also a seperate index structure for each dataset.
-Although being a command line tool, the target audience of this app will likely be using it on relatively modern computers, this would eventually become a problem.
-Some optimizations could be made, such as writing each inverse trees to disk, on initialization, and loading only the relevant on on search, but I feel the current approach can get a lot of mileage before that happens.
+Being a command line tool, the target audience of this app will likely be using relatively modern computers, however given enough data, this would eventually become a problem.
+Some optimizations could be made, such as writing each inverse trees to disk on initialization, and loading only the relevant data on on each search, but I feel the current approach can get a lot of mileage before further optimizations are necessary.

 ### Screenshot